 - Does it increase our property values?

-- Does it impact things like landscaping and paint colors?
+- Does it impact things like landscaping, paint colors, lighting, interiors, or work that isn't visible from the street?
 (No. That one's quick.)

 - Could I still build that granny flat for my granny?